 Biomedical research is one of the most exciting areas in scientific research — and Delaware State encourages students to get in on the action.
 This concentration in the BS degree in Biological Sciences enables students to get involved in significant research projects, working on cloning, DNA analysis, gene manipulation, and other cutting-edge subjects.
 Students gain hands-on lab experience and develop practical skills that can help them succeed in graduate school and the job market.

-Advances in biotechnology have extraordinary potential to address global problems in health care, food production, energy, the environment, and more.
+Advances in research have extraordinary potential to address global problems in health care, food production, energy, the environment, and more.
 So graduates of this program can really make a difference, while building great careers for themselves.